-Agencies are required to sign and mail their certification letters to MTC within two weeks of receipt from their P-TAP consultant.
-Certification letters for Round 18 are due to MTC by April 30, 2018.
-For more information on the certification letters, please go to: http://www.mtc.ca.gov/services/pmp/
+Agencies are required to sign and email their certification letters to MTC within two weeks of receipt from their P-TAP consultant.
+Final Reports must be completed by P-TAP consultants by April 1, 2019 so that Certification letters may be provided to MTC before the due date.
+Certification letters for Round 19 are due to MTC by April 30, 2019.

+For more information on the certification letters, please go to:

+http://mtc.ca.gov/our-work/fund-invest/investment-strategies-commitments/fix-it-first/local-streetsroads/pavement